Riding the Trend or Protecting Profits | Seelos Therapeutics Inc. (SEEL)

 SEEL’s Market Performance

-SEEL stocks went down by -12.79% for the week, with a monthly jump of 8.79% and a quarterly performance of 174.26%, while its annual performance rate touched 214.61%.
-The volatility ratio for the week stands at 11.61% while the volatility levels for the past 30 days are set at 14.11% for Seelos Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -21.08% for SEEL stocks with a simple moving average of 97.98% for the last 200 days.
+SEEL stocks went down by -9.29% for the week, with a monthly drop of 0.00% and a quarterly performance of 180.20%, while its annual performance rate touched 193.66%.
+The volatility ratio for the week stands at 14.17% while the volatility levels for the past 30 days are set at 14.71% for Seelos Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -15.66% for SEEL stocks with a simple moving average of 107.99% for the last 200 days.

 Analysts’ Opinion of SEEL